ibm-cloud-docs/vpc/console-tutorial.md

 1. Enter a name for the instance, such as `my-instance`.
 1. Select the VPC that you created.
 1. Select a resource group for the instance.
+1. _Optional:_ Enter tags to help you organize and find your resources.
+You can add more tags later.
+For more information, see [Working with tags](/docs/resources?topic=resources-tag).
 1. In the **Location** field, select the zone in which to create the instance.
 1. To set the instance size, select one of the popular profiles or click **All profiles** to choose a different core, RAM, and network performance combination that's most appropriate for your workload.

-  **Important:** After you create your instance, you can't update the profile.
+    After you create your instance, you can't update the profile.
+    {: important}

-1. Select an existing SSH key or add a new SSH key that will be used to access the virtual server instance.
+1. Select an existing SSH key or add an SSH key that will be used to access the virtual server instance.
 To add an SSH key, click **New key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.
 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs//vpc?topic=vpc-user-data).
 1. Note the boot volume.
 In the current release, 100 GB is allotted for the boot volume. *Auto Delete* is enabled for the volume; the boot volume is deleted automatically if the instance is deleted.
 1. Select an image (that is, operating system and version) such as Debian GNU/Linux 9.x Stretch/Stable.
-1. In the **Attached block storage volume** area, click **New block storage volume** to attach a block storage volume to your instance if you want additional storage.
+1. In the **Attached block storage volume** area, click **New block storage volume** to attach a block storage volume to your instance if you want more storage.
 In this tutorial, we'll create a block storage volume and attach it to the instance later.
 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.

+  Each interface has a maximum network bandwidth of 16 Gbps.
+If the profile you selected for this instance has a maximum network bandwidth greater than 16 Gbps, you might want to create more interfaces to optimize network performance.
+For more information, see [Network performance notes for profiles](/docs//vpc?topic=vpc-profiles#network-perf-notes-for-profiles).
+  {: tip}

   You can also select which security groups to attach to each interface.
 By default, the VPC's default security group is attached.
 The default security group allows inbound SSH and ping traffic, all outbound traffic, and all traffic between instances in the group.
 All other traffic is blocked; you can configure rules to allow more traffic.
 If you later edit the rules of the default security group, those updated rules will apply to all current and future instances in the group.
 1. Click **Create virtual server instance**.
 The status of the instance starts as *Pending*, changes to *Stopped*, and then *Powered On*.
 You might need to refresh the page to see the change in status.

 ## Creating and attaching a block storage volume
 {: #creating-a-block-storage-volume}

-You can create a block storage volume and attach it to your virtual server instance if you want additional storage.
+You can create a block storage volume and attach it to your virtual server instance if you want more storage.

 To create and attach a block storage volume:

 1. In the navigation pane, click **Storage > Block storage volumes**.
 1. Click **New volume** and specify the following information.
   * **Name**: Enter a name for the block storage volume, such as `data-volume-1`.
   * **Resource group**: Select a resource group for the block storage volume.
 You can use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
+  * **Tags**: _Optional:_ Enter tags to help you organize and find your resources.
+You can add more tags later.
+For more information, see [Working with tags](/docs/resources?topic=resources-tag).
   * **Location**: Select a location for the block storage volume.
 The location consists of a region and a zone, for example US South 1.
   * **Size**: Specify the size of the volume between 10 GBs and 2000 GBs.
   * **IOPs**: Select one of the IOPs Tiers or click Custom to enter an IOPs value based on volume size.